The Nest

 In summary, establishing a trust entails significant ongoing administrative tasks and expenses, which can vary depending on the type of trust and the assets it holds.

-Here are some examples of ongoing costs and filings that may be required to maintain a trust:
+Here are some examples of ongoing costs and filings required to maintain a trust:

 • Tax Returns: Depending on the type of trust, you may need to file annual income tax returns for the trust.
 This can be a complex and time-consuming process that may require the assistance of an accountant or tax professional.

-• Accounting and Record-Keeping: You will need to maintain detailed records of all transactions involving the trust, including income, expenses, and distributions.
-This process can also be time-consuming and may require the help of a bookkeeper or other professional.
+• Accounting and Record-Keeping: You will need to maintain detailed records of all trust transactions, including income, expenses, and distributions.
+This process can also be time-consuming and may require assistance from a bookkeeper or another professional.

-• Legal Fees: Depending on the complexity of the trust and its assets, you may need to consult with an attorney regularly to ensure the trust is being managed properly.
+• Legal Fees: Depending on the trust’s complexity and assets, you may need to consult an attorney regularly to ensure proper management.
 This can lead to additional legal fees and expenses.

 • Trustee Fees: If you appoint a professional trustee to manage the trust, you will need to pay their fees and expenses.
-The cost for a professional trustee can vary based on the size and complexity of the trust.
+The cost of a professional trustee varies depending on the trust’s size and complexity.

-• Reporting Requirements: Depending on the type of trust, you may be required to provide periodic reports to the beneficiaries.
+• Reporting Requirements: Depending on the type of trust, you may have to provide periodic reports to the beneficiaries.
 These reports can include information about the trust’s assets, income, expenses, and distributions.

 • Amendment and Termination Costs: If you need to make changes to the trust, such as adding or removing assets or changing beneficiaries, additional legal and administrative fees may apply.
-If you decide to terminate the trust, additional costs will be incurred for winding down the trust and distributing its assets to the beneficiaries.
+If you decide to terminate the trust, you may incur additional costs to wind it down and distribute its assets to the beneficiaries.

 It’s important to remember that transferring a house or any other asset into a trust is a complex financial decision.